Career breaks and sabbaticals are increasingly popular, and it’s easy to see why.

 A career break can improve your long-term prospects if you use it wisely.

-Time off can present new opportunities, which may lead to future career prospects, enriching life-changing experiences and meaningful friendships too.
+Time off can present new opportunities, potentially leading to future career prospects, enriching life-changing experiences and meaningful friendships.

 Planned properly, a career break can ‘re-boot’ your life and put it back on the right track.